-From an early age, McLaren Mercedes driver Jenson Button showed the potential to realise his dream of driving in Formula 1 and one day becoming World Drivers’ Champion.
+From an early age, McLaren driver Jenson Button showed the potential to realise his dream of driving in Formula 1 and one day becoming World Drivers’ Champion.

 Jenson Button – the early years

 Jenson began his racing career on the karting track, as the majority of drivers do, and achieved instant success.
 Winning the British Super Prix in 1989, aged nine, was just the beginning.
 In 1991, he won all 34 races of the British Cadet Kart Championship before becoming Junior TKM Champion a year later.

 Further successes followed until Jenson became the youngest driver ever to win the European Super A Championship, aged just 17.
 The following year he moved to cars and won the British Formula Ford Championship, which helped him win the prestigious McLaren Autosport BRDC Young Driver Award.